-The reader conforms to the USB Human Interface Device (HID) Class specification Version 1.1.
-This allows host applications designed for most versions of Windows to easily communicate to the reader using standard Windows API calls that communicate to the reader through the HID driver that comes with Windows.
+The reader conforms to the USB HID (Human Interface Device) Class specification Version 1.1.
+This allows host applications designed for most versions of Windows to easily communicate to the device using standard Windows API calls that communicate to the device through the HID driver that comes with Windows.